Exchanging Goods Using Valuable Money: An imaginary commodity

 Let the prices of apples and pears be $p$ and $q$ respectively.
 Figure~\ref{fig:originalxs} shows contours of the excess demand for apples in price space.
 (Blue contours, with slope greater than $1$, have positive excess demand; red contours, with slope less than $1$, negative.)
 On the green diagonal $p = q$ the supply of apples equals the demand.
 If we plotted the excess demand for pears, the contour of zero excess demand would also be $p = q$.
 The two equations in $p$ and $q$ determine only the ratio $p:q$.

 So we have a simple system based on traders creating their own money, IOU notes for crowns.
 There are no real crowns.
 Apart from the initial suggestion for the approximate value of a crown, the finance committee has no further influence on the general price level.
+We have described a Walrasian pure exchange economy, and general equilibrium theory tells us that at least one equilibrium will exist under simple assumptions (which our model satisfies).